etofok/Dota-2-Queue-Go/README.md

 **Dota 2 Queue-And-Go** helps players to ALWAYS end up at the pick phase successfully, without macro spamming the client.

-**Dota 2 Queue-And-Go** automatically accepts '*Ready check*' pop-ups, '*Game is Ready*' pop-ups, stays in the queue if someone didn't accept or hasn't connected and *deactivates itself* after everyone has connected.
+**Dota 2 Queue-And-Go** accepts '*Ready check*' pop-ups, '*Game is Ready*' pop-ups, stays in the queue if someone didn't accept or failed to connect and *deactivates itself* automatically.

 While is does require a 1 minute setup, it works in any language, game mode and window resolution.